 Conclusion

 In this report, we have presented 3 approaches to solving Grid World, where an agent needs to navigate through a maze composed of individual tiles by means of 4 actions, moving up, down, left or right, to ultimately reach a previously specified exit tile.
 The algorithms used were, a random policy as a control mechanism, SARSA, Q-Learning and n-step SARSA.
-Prior to implementing n-step SARSA, we compared 5,10 and 15 step values and found that 5 and 10-step were better suited to the problem given their rates of convergence and runtimes and decided to implement 10-step SARSA.
+To do this, we first compared different epsilons and we observed that exponentially decaying epsilons yielded the best results for one learning algorithm.
+Prior to implementing n-step SARSATo determine which n (in n-step SARSA) would be work well, we compared 5,10 and 15 step values and found that 5 and 10-step had better performance given their rates of convergence and runtimes and decided to implement 10-step SARSA.

 We implemented the 3 aforementioned algorithms on an 8x8 and 15x15 maze with ran-

 domly chosen walls where the starting tile and exit tile were consistently at points (1, 1) and (nrow, ncol) respectively.
 Q-Learning (QL) was the most effective policy based on 3 factors, scalability, average runtime and average return per policy (or speed to convergence to optimal return per maze).
-We found that in maze 1, QL converged in 150 episodes compared to the SARSAs which converged in 200 episodes with runtimes with an average runtime 0.015min/run slower than QL.
+We found that in maze 1, QL converged in ~150 episodes compared to the SARSAs which converged in ~200 episodes with runtimes with an average runtime 0.015min/run slower than QL.
 On maze 2, roughly twice the size of maze 1, the difference became much clearer.
-QL converged in 400 episodes compared to the SARSAs which converged in 800 episodes with runtimes with an average runtime 0.09min/run slower than QL.
+QL converged in ~400 episodes compared to the SARSAs which converged in ~800 episodes with runtimes with an average runtime 0.09min/run slower than QL.

 Add more here, and should we say something about ”future avenues of research”?